A partnership between Bridging the Gap and KC Water to stop leaks and save money for KC Water residential customers.

 Did you know that a toilet with a moderate leak can waste 6,000 gallons of water per month?
 And that not using a high-efficiency shower head can cause a family of four to waste almost 550 gallons of water per month?
 The good news is there’s a solution for both of these problems.

 Bridging the Gap and KC Water are working together to bring you, “Leak Stoppers,” a program to provide income-eligible KC Water customers with water-saving devices such as kitchen and bathroom faucet aerators, high-efficiency shower heads, and more.

 To participate, a family of two must earn $31,895 or less.
 The annual limit for a family of four is $48,470.
 Qualifying customers will receive a water conservation kit at no cost to them.
-The kit, which contains faucet aerators, a high-efficiency shower heard, a toilet tank bank, toilet detection tables, a toilet flapper, and toilet fill cycle diverter, can help reduce a customer’s water bill by $100 or more every year.
+The kit, which contains faucet aerators, a high-efficiency shower head, a toilet tank bank, toilet detection tablets, a toilet flapper, and toilet fill cycle diverter, can help reduce a customer’s water bill by $100 or more every year.
 Free installation is available if needed.

 To get started click the “Sign Up Now” button and complete a brief application or call 816-890-9600.
 A member of the Leak Stopper outreach team will follow up with you to learn more about your needs and to schedule a time to install your free kit.

 What is in my free water conservation kit?

 Your water conservation kit contains several devices that can help you use less water without any loss of convenience or performance.

 Kitchen and bathroom faucet aerators – An aerator mixes air with the water to create a steady stream of water with no noticeable change in water pressure.
 Your kitchen aerator has a maximum flow of 1.5 gallons per minute (gpm), and the bathroom aerator has a maximum flow of 1.0 gpm.
 Using aerators can reduce water consumption in your kitchen and bathroom sinks by 30% to 75%.